Skip to content

 The next step is to bring your NetSuite searches into Excel.
 This Excel file will be used as the source for Power Query.
 Typically end users will not be editing this file and instead they will be accessing it via Power Query.
 This is also an ideal way to share your data with co-workers in a way that preserves the integrity of your file.

-Here you can see the scheduling tab in CloudExtend.
+Here you can see the scheduling tab in ExtendInsights.
 Once you’ve connected your saved searches to Excel you can assign them to run at scheduled times.
 CloudExtend can update your workbooks in the background even when they are closed.
 As a best practice we recommend one search for each schedule.
 Each workbook can have multiple schedules so if you have 5 searches you could have 5 different schedules.

 Use Power Query ‘Get Data’ to connect to your Excel source file